asadsuzan/photographer-portfolio/README.md

 # Task Description:

-We are looking for a web developer who can build websites for an Independent Service Provider.
+We'r looking for a web developer who can build websites for an Independent Service Provider.
 You must be familiar with `React`, `firebase`, `react router`, etc.

 Here is the task that you need to do.